Amaderltd/amaderandroidhtml5/README.md

 helloandroidhtml5
 =================
-A HTML5 based android framework
+A HTML5 based android framework for Amader Ltd.